Hillsdale College Seniors Commissioned by U.S. Marine Corps

-Hillsdale, Mich. – Hillsdale College congratulates three graduates on their commissions from the U.S. Marine Corps, received as part of the college’s commencement activities on May 12, 2018.
+Hillsdale, Mich. — Hillsdale College congratulates six graduates on their commissions from the U.S. Marine Corps.
+A small ceremony was given on May 9 to celebrate the commissioning, which is normally part of the College’s Commencement ceremony.

 Two of the six graduates, 2nd Lieutenants John Ball and Tim Runstadler, were commissioned on the Hillsdale College campus; 2nd Lieutenants John McPherson, Kyle Froisland, Weston Boardman, and Adam Buchmann were commissioned in their hometowns.